Processing personal data in digital teaching

-For students who wish to record a teaching session, the rules on sound recording, photographing and filming in teaching situations apply, which can be found on the Staff Pages (click here to access these, (PDF, 112 kB, opens in new window).
+For students who wish to record a teaching session, the rules on sound recording, photographing and filming in teaching situations apply (click here to access these, (PDF, 112 kB, opens in new window).

 In these cases, the member of teaching staff is to ensure that other participating students can ask questions and interact with the teaching in such a way that their personal data is not processed by the student making the recording.
 They can do this for example, by ensuring that there is an option to ask questions anonymously.
 If this is not possible, the recording is not to be authorised by the member of teaching staff.

 The University’s processing of personal data of students during teaching is on the legal basis of public interest together with the Swedish Higher Education Act’s requirements that universities are to carry out teaching.
 The processing is permitted if the purpose of the processing is teaching (regardless of whether the processing takes place via livestreaming or recording) and the processing constitutes a requirement for the teaching to be carried out.

 To livestream a lecture or other teaching session for those who otherwise would have participated on campus is permitted.
 Likewise, the personal data processing that takes place via student participation with sound and image in such livestreamed teaching sessions, is permitted.
 This takes place on the legal basis of public interest together with the Higher Education Act’s requirement for universities to carry out teaching.

 Always consider which of the functions for webcams, sound and chat need to be activated for students during the teaching session.
 It may often be justified to use one or several of the functions but do not do this as a matter of routine, make it a conscious choice.
 Provide information about the students’ (potential) option to turn off functions.